CGK-Laboratory/CellSelect-3DMorph/README.md

 <img align="center" src="https://github.com/user-attachments/assets/82b49ecb-3333-40d5-8873-73423c41683b" width="600">
 <br><br>

-- Erosion of images for better segmentation was achieved by changing default `erosion` value and inclidun it as a parameter to be saw and change by the user easily.
+- Erosion of images for better segmentation was achieved by changing the default `erosion` value and including it as a parameter to be seen and changed by the user easily.
-- There are pop-up windows indicating an error has occurred during segmentation.
+- Force µm as the unit to improve interpretation of the results and figures.
 - Force µm as the unit to improveinterperatiuon of the results and figures.
 - Allow the user to load videos and save the results on different folders.
 - Updated versions of dependencies: